Softala-MLOPS/Supercomputing-review/Review on Tutorial for integration part.md

 Jukka:
 - The examples could include videos and animations
 - Summary of the most important things in the end of the document

+## Questions
+- Is it okay to assume that data scientist are able to use the technologies only by reading this documentary if they don't have any prior experience with software development?
+- Could there be a better alternative for the examples that show the coding in practice?
+Could the examples be better explained in the documentary?
+(Redis in the end of this document)

 # Part 3 (estimated time: )